oplS15projects/FP4-proposal/README.md

 The final version of our project will, ideally, have an interface for creating various types of sound waves at selected frequencies.
 These could be sine, sawtooth, square, or pulse waves.
 The frequencies will have reasonable upper and lower limits in order to protect the user's audio hardware and their ears.
-If we have time, we would like to add the layering of multiple sounds and differnet values.
+If we have time, we would like to add the layering of multiple sounds and different values.
 Theoretically, these layers could be used to synthesize any sound.

 We will also create a way for the frequencies to be set by mapping keyboard inputs to particular values.
 This will allow a user to use their computer's keyboard as a playable instrument.